olimorris/onedarkpro.nvim/CONTRIBUTING.md

 - Also consider how the end user will consume your new feature.
 It's often easier to start with the API and work backwards
 - Consider the use of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to make your commit messages more descriptive
 - Finally, a [.lazy.lua](https://github.com/olimorris/onedarkpro.nvim/blob/main/.lazy.lua) file has been added to the theme, which allows you to see the realtime impact of your editing.
 You'll be prompted to load the file when you clone the repository

+## Adding new extras

+Making the theme's colors accessible to other applications helps to create a unified development setup for users.
+As of `v2.0.0`, the theme makes it much easier to add support for new applications:

+1. Fork the repository
+2. Add your new application to `lua/onedarkpro/extra/new_app.lua`
+3. Ensure it returns a module with a `template` string which contains all of the colors required for your new application.
+Take inspiration from the pre-existing ones we've created
+4. Add your new app to `lua/onedarkpro/extra/init.lua`, specifying the label and the required filetype of the output
+5. Then run `make extra` from the cmdline
+6. Make a PR

 ## Adding new filetypes